Third attack on Anzac Cove: No. 2 Section

-No.1 Section
+No. 1 Section

-Part of the 16th Division also attacked the 3rd Brigade in No.1 Section from Lone Pine southwards.
+Part of the 16th Division also attacked the 3rd Brigade in No. 1 Section from Lone Pine southwards.
 They advanced in two waves through a field of wheat, but only three men survived the Australian fire to reach the 10th Battalion's trench, and were then shot on the parapet.
 Turkish wounded and survivors could be seen moving back to a gully, but in the growing light they were in full view of an 11th Battalion machine-gun, which caused devastation amongst their ranks.
 The Australians continued firing at targets until around noon, but it was obvious the assault by the 16th Division had failed here.
 In the extreme south of the ANZAC beachhead the 9th Battalion trench was attacked by the independent 77th Infantry Regiment.
 However, here as elsewhere, the attacking Turks were whittled down by the Australian fire, the last of them as they reached the belt of barbed wire in front of the Australian trenches.

-No.3 Section
+No. 3 Section

 Another part of the 5th Division had gathered unseen below Courtnay's Post, which was held by the 14th Battalion, and at 04:00 they rushed the trench, throwing hand grenades.
-The post was only defended by an Australian section, two of whom were killed and another two wounded; as the Turks occupied that part of the post the surviving Australians retreated.
+The post was only defended by an Australian section, two of which were killed and another two wounded; as the Turks occupied that part of the post the surviving Australians retreated.
 The Turks were now in a position to observe and bring fire down on Monash Valley.
 However, from another section of the post Private Albert Jacka led a small group of men in a counter-attack on the Turks.
 Jacka shot five of the Turks, bayoneted another two, and chased the rest out of the post.
 For this feat he was awarded the Victoria Cross.

 Next in the line, to the north, was Quinn's Post, defended by the 15th Battalion and the 2nd Light Horse Regiment.
 For some time after the start of the Turkish attack, the Turks opposite Quinn's just threw hand grenades at the post.
 Around 03:30 the Turks' machine-guns and rifles opened fire at the Australians.
 This lasted for about an hour when the Turks went over the top and assaulted the post.
 As elsewhere, they were stopped by the weight of the Australian fire, not only from the trench they were attacking, but also by the defenders at Pope's and from the 2nd New Zealand Artillery Battery.
 Three more Turkish attacks were also repulsed in a similar fashion.

 On the other side of Monash Valley, the right flank of the 5th Division and the 19th Division attacked Pope's.
 Sentries from the 1st Light Horse Regiment opened fire on a group of Turks moving down the valley; this group, several hundred strong, started an attack on Pope's.
-The defenders from the 1st and 3rd Light Horse Regiments opened fire, and only three Turkish soldiers reached the Australian positions before being shot.
+The defenders from the 1st and 3rd light horse regiments opened fire, and only three Turkish soldiers reached the Australian positions before being shot.